Very heavy rains predicted in Mumbai, IMD issues orange alert

+An orange alert implies that authorities should be prepared to handle any situation arising out of severe weather conditions.

-The India Meteorological Department (IMD) on Thursday predicted heavy to very heavy rainfall at isolated places in Mumbai and adjoining coastal districts, and issued an orange alert for the next two days.
+The India Meteorological Department (IMD) predicted heavy to very heavy rainfall at isolated places in Mumbai and adjoining coastal districts, and issued an orange alert for the next two days.

-An orange alert implies that authorities should be prepared to handle any situation arising out of severe weather condition.
+An orange alert implies that authorities should be prepared to handle any situation arising out of severe weather conditions.

 Ratnagiri district, which bore the brunt of cyclonic storm Nisarga last month, is likely to receive extremely heavy rainfall at isolated places on Friday, while Raigad will receive similar downpour on Saturday, senior director of IMD Mumbai, Shubhangi Bhute, said.